-The Manohar Lal Sweets, in Kucha Pati Ram, near Ajmeri Gate, offers the city’s best Mathura ka peda.
+The Manohar Lal Doodh Waale sweet shop in Kucha Pati Ram, near Ajmeri Gate, offers the city’s best Mathura ka Peda.

-In 1970, halwai (sweet maker) Manohar Lal Garg moved from Mathura to Delhi and opened his mithai shop in this Walled City street that is lined with hole-in-the-wall groceries, hole-in-the-wall temples, hole-in-the-wall chai stops, and large havelis with beautifully carved wooden balustrades.
+In 1970, halwai Manohar Lal Garg moved from Mathura to Delhi and opened his mithai shop in this Walled City address, a picturesque alley still holding on to broken balustrades and cobwebbed doors of its old dingy havelis.

-With his practiced hands, Mr Garg quickly transforms the entire heap of khoya into dozens of neat round-shaped pedas.
-Each is dusted with grounded sugar.
-The son carefully stacks the sticky balls one upon another on a steel tray.
-Father and son make 10kg pedas daily; one kg is for Rs 400.
+With his practised hands, Mr Garg effortlessly transforms the entire heap of caramelised cardamom-flavoured khoya into dozens of pedas.
+Each peda is dusted with grounded sugar after which the son stacks the sticky balls one upon another in a deliciously chipped steel tray.
+10 kg pedas are made daily; one kg is for Rs 400.
 The shop opens daily from 7 am to 10 pm.